Colorado Indigent Care Program (CICP)

 Does CICP Count As Health Insurance?

-No. Since CICP is not a health insurance program, it does not satisfy the new individual responsibility (individual mandate) requirement for people to have health insurance beginning January 1, 2014.
+No. Since CICP is not a health insurance program, it does not satisfy the individual responsibility (individual mandate) requirement for people to have health insurance.
 This means that you won't be counted as having health insurance if you only have CICP and you may be charged a penalty for not having health insurance.

-Beginning January 1, 2014, if you or your family are currently enrolled in CICP, you might now be eligible for Medicaid.
-You can find out if you or your family qualify for Medicaid, CHP+ or other programs like food assistance by visiting our How to Apply page or by calling toll free: 1-800-221-3943 or TDD: 1-800-659-2656.
+As of 2014, if you or your family are currently enrolled in CICP, you might now be eligible for Medicaid.
+You can find out if you qualify for Medicaid, Child Health Plan Plus (CHP+), or other programs like food assistance by visiting our How to Apply page or by calling toll free: 1-800-221-3943 or TDD: 1-800-659-2656.

 Where Can I Find Out About Other Health Insurance Options?